selimslab/selimslab.github.io/_posts/2020-2-16-cognitive biases.md

 ---

+Rich man in the car paradox.

+Earned success and deserved failure fallacy

+---

 People like you more than you know

-People think about you waaay less than you believe
+People think about you way less than you believe

 ---